 - Ginataang Alimango /gi-na-ta-ang a-lee-mang-o/ Noun.
 Bisaya, Ilokano, Tagalog, others.
 A coconut-based dish made with mangrove crabs or “mud crabs.”

 - Ginataang Kalabasa /gi-na-ta-ang ka-la-ba-sa/ Noun.
 Bisaya, Ilokano, Tagalog, others.
+A creamy stew made with calabasa (squash) cooked in coconut milk.

 - Ginisang Ampalaya /gi-ni-sa-ng am-pa-la-ya/ Noun.
 Bisaya, Ilokano, Tagalog, others.
 A dish made of bitter melon (ampalaya) that is stir-fried with onions, garlic, tomatoes, and eggs.